openhoat/hw-logger/README.md

 - Easy to use : no instance, no factory, common log levels out of the box
 - Easy to configure : configure once with init options, use everywhere in your project
-- Open : override the log output with any event emitter of your own
+- Open : override the log output with any event emitter of your own, add custom log levels
 - Friendly : the log format is customizable with [EJS](http://www.embeddedjs.com/) templates
 - [Expressjs](http://expressjs.com/) compliant : a ready-to-use express middleware is provided (logger.express)